-The University of Illinois has been an innovator in the Massive Open Online Education space, with several courses on ‘tap’ or on demand 24×7.
-The College of Business has launched the Online MBA, and we have had great success with our first offering in Digital Marketing.
-The first course in the series “Marketing in a Digital World” was ranked in the top 10 courses on Coursera for 2015.
+The University of Illinois as a whole has been an innovator in the Massive Open Online Education space, with several courses on ‘tap’ or on demand 24×7.
+If we go slightly smaller, the College of Business at Illinois has launched the Online MBA as well as a course in Digital Marketing.
+The first course in this series, “Marketing in a Digital World,” was ranked in the top 10 courses on Coursera for 2015.

 Now on to us…

 We have launched our own program consisting of 4 different courses* exploring all aspects of 3D printing!
 A short description of each course is listed below.
 To learn more about our online program or how to sign up please visit http://3DPrintingProfs.com.

 *Special thanks to 3D hubs with whom we will be partnering with to provide our learners access to over 28,000 printers globally, and shapeways.